Course Organizers: general information

 Invitation for Proposals to the FEBS Advanced Courses Committee

 One of the main goals of FEBS is to foster training and mobility of young scientists within Europe.
 FEBS therefore provides financial support for ‘Advanced Courses’, covering relevant and timely scientific topics related to biochemistry, biophysics, molecular biology, cell biology and developmental biology, and usually with an educational emphasis.
 The FEBS Advanced Courses Committee warmly invites individuals or groups with a proven scientific track record on the course topic to organize such lecture courses, workshops, and especially practical courses with strong hands-on elements in the programme.
-Larger 'Special Meetings' are also available for funding in the Advanced Courses portfolio in 2018 (applications in 2017).
+Larger 'Special Meetings' are also available for funding in the Advanced Courses portfolio.

 Deadlines for applications for course funding

 The 2018 Advanced Courses program is now finalized.
 There will be two calls for proposals for courses that will run in 2019: application deadlines will be March 1, 2018 and August 1, 2018.

 The maximum grants available for the different types of FEBS Advanced Courses are currently as follows: FEBS Advanced Lecture Courses, €25,000; FEBS/EMBO Lecture Courses, €30,000; FEBS Workshops, €20,000; FEBS Practical Courses, €20,000; FEBS Special Meeting, €40,000.